dhanashreechavhan/skill-swap-thrive-main/FREE_DEPLOYMENT_GUIDE.md

    - Make sure your Render service is configured to use the `backend` directory as root
    - Verify that build and start commands are correct (`npm install` and `npm start`)
    - Check that all required environment variables are set

+6. **Content Security Policy (CSP) Errors**:
+   - The frontend's CSP must allow connections to your backend URL
+   - If you change your backend URL, update the CSP in index.html
+   - Make sure to redeploy after updating CSP

 ## 📈 Next Steps